Prerequisites: Junior standing in Plant Biology degree program

 Description: Application of classical and molecular genetic principles to the explanation of variation observed in plant families and populations.
 Interpretation of information gathered from whole plant trait observation and from molecular analysis.
 Relationships between crops and weeds.
 Examples from genetic studies on both crop and weed species are the basis of course.

-Prerequisites: PLPT 369 or one semester of introductory plant pathology
+Prerequisites: BIOS/PLPT 369 or one semester of introductory plant pathology.

 Prerequisites: GEOG/NRES 418.